stalexan/gomarkwiki/README.md

        the line "FOOBAR,www.foobar.com" then any instance of {{FOOBAR}} in a Markdown file will result in www.foobar.com in the HTML file.

+       Files can be ignored with the file source_dir/ignore.txt.
+Each line should be one regular expression that specifies file names to ignore.
+       For example, an ignore.ext with the line \.tmp$ will ignore all files with that end in .tmp

 OPTIONS
        -clean
               Delete any files in dest_dir that do not have a corresponding